 When measuring side effects, and the time they take to leave one’s system, the term used is ‘half-life’.
 The half life of a product is the time that it takes for the product to decrease to half the amount in one’s body since the time the product was taken.
 Reports state that Dutasteride (Avodart) has a half-life of over 240 hours.
 This means that if you take 5mg of Dutasteride, 240 hours later you will still have 2.5mg of Dutasteride in your body, and 1.25mg, 240 hours after that.
 After 1 month there will still be 0.625mg present in your body.

-Until Dutasteride is licensed as a hair loss product, The Belgravia Centre will not offer the product as part of their treatment programmes.
-For more information on the effective treatment programmes available from The Belgravia Centre visit our HAIR LOSS TREATMENT pages.
+Until Dutasteride is licensed as a hair loss product, The Belgravia Centre will not offer this as part of their treatment programmes.
+For more information on the course components currently available from The Belgravia Centre visit our HAIR LOSS TREATMENT pages.